elywelly/cryptrack-app/README.md

 -   Transactions batabase to update based on user's ID and the value of particular crypto held
 -   Insert history message to history database for each transaction to display in transaction history
 -   Wallet will be updated based on sum of all crypto
+-   Routes to redirect if method not allowed

 ## Further Developments